explicitcontextualunderstanding/audiobook/audiobook-plan.md

 # Use python3 explicitly
 python3 /usr/local/bin/utils/test_csm.py /models/sesame-csm-1b
 # Note: If you encounter an error like:
-# ImportError: torchao not installed...
-# or
-# ModuleNotFoundError: No module named 'torchao'
+# ModuleNotFoundError: No module named 'moshi' or 'triton'
-# This indicates an issue with the base Docker image (dustynv/torchao:...)
+# This indicates the dependency failed to install correctly.
+Check build logs.
-# or a conflict during the installation of other packages.
-Verify you are
-# running JetPack 6.1+ (L4T r36.4.0+) as required by the base image.
-# Check the Docker build logs for errors during the 'pip3 install' steps,
-# especially for 'torchtune'.
-#
-# The Dockerfile no longer builds torchao manually; it relies on the version
-# provided in the base image (torchao 0.11.0).
-Compatibility issues related
-# to older torchao versions (like v0.2.0) or missing attributes
-# (like 'needs_fixed_stride_order') should be resolved by using this updated base image.
+# Errors related to 'torchao' should no longer occur with this base image strategy.

 # Generate an audiobook using Sesame (inside container)
 # Use python3 explicitly